singlerider/lorenzotherobot/README.md

-'followers' - returns a list of previous five followers 'usage' - returns 'list, treats, me, stream, [username], highlight, viewers, followers, usage, uptime' 'uptime' - shows how long the current stream has been online
+'followers' - returns a list of previous five followers 'usage' - returns 'list, treats, me, stream, [username], highlight, viewers, followers, usage, uptime' 'uptime' - shows how long the current stream has been online 'shots' - shows how many shots she has left

 Requests
 ========